johnaagelv/EndlessWorlds/save.md

 	},
 ```
 - face - a symbol that represents the character
-- colour - an rgb colour applied to the face symbol
+- colour - an RGB colour applied to the face symbol

 ## States collection
 The states collection is defined as shown below and every state is optional: